 The story is actually quite interesting despite how much people complained about it.
 Ryu gets a curse on his arm and it is rotting his arm away.
 The Lords of Alchemy is working on some plot to take over the world and eventually you find out how towards the end.
 The characters are at least likable in that quick satisfaction way.
 You won’t remember them long after you finish the game, but they are entertaining enough to keep you in the story, and at least the voice acting is decent.

 The graphics are really good for the Xbox 360, but you will notice the gore factor is severely toned down.
 No longer do enemies slice in half and heads fly off.
-A bit disappointing, but there’s still buckets of blood.
-Overall, NG3 is a disappointment in a long-term way.
+A bit disappointing, but there are still buckets of blood.
+Overall, NG3 is a disappointment in the long-term way.
 You won’t be trying to master speed runs in this game, but there’s enough challenge here for a bargain bin purchase or weekend rental.
 The combat is so dumbed down that becomes repetitive and nearly boring, but at least the fear of death is always near, but there are frequent checkpoints to counter this.
 There are no upgrades or anything like that, but at least Team Ninja saw that most people never finished previous games and tried to make it easier, this isn’t the way.